-The Assembly is the name given to the 101 statutory voting members of the Conference meeting in plenary session.
+The Assembly is the name given to the 101 statutory voting members of ACUS meeting in plenary session.
 The 101 members include the Chairman, the Council, Government Members, and Public Members.
-The Conference's bylaws permit the appointment of other types of members who are not part of the Assembly (as described below) but contribute immeasurably to the activities of ACUS.
-These individuals are afforded all the privileges of membership, except that they may not vote during plenary sessions.
+The Conference's bylaws permit the appointment of certain non-voting members who are not part of the Assembly (as described below), but who contribute immeasurably to ACUS's activities.
+These individuals are afforded all the privileges of membership except that they may not vote during plenary sessions.
 None of ACUS's members (except for the Chairman) are compensated for their services.